techievee/generalapi/README.md

-# General Frontend for Open-Ethereum-Pool (Indian version)
+# General Consolidated Frontend for Ethash-mining-Pool (Indian Version)

+*Refer other branches for Indian Version

 When you run pool with multiple coins, then this frontend consolidates various coins into single page.

-It works in combination with techievee/open-etherem-pool and techievee/statistics-api
+It works in combination with techievee/ethash-mining-pool and techievee/statistics-api

-Please use the
-v1.0_in branch for Indian Version (Currency is displayed as INR) v1.0 branch for International Version ( Currency is disaplyed as USD)
+This is an ember application, which can be hosted on any simple webserver.
+The application static pages can be placed in any Content delivery network for faster access

 ## Prerequisites